 - Digital Arts (digital animation and motion arts, traditional animation, interactive media)

 - Fashion Design

-- Fine Arts (drawing, painting, sculpture, printmaking, ceramics, jewelry)
+- Fine Arts (drawing, painting, sculpture and integrated practices, printmaking, ceramics, jewelry)

 - History of Art and Design (B.F.A.)

 - Industrial Design

 - Painting/Drawing A.A.S.